Language: EN

 What is a package manager

 Packages are added to your project through a package manager.
-This is a big difference from a library, which you simply download and plug into your project.
+This is a significant difference from a library (which you simply download and plug into your project).

-Package managers are fundamental tools in the software development process, especially to not go crazy with versions and dependencies.
+Package managers are essential tools in the software development process, especially to avoid going crazy with versions and dependencies.

 The main function of a package manager is to facilitate the installation, updating, configuration, and removal of packages and their dependencies in an automated way.